DFE-Digital/get-help-with-tech/app/views/devices_guidance/getting_started_with_your_microsoft_windows_device.md

 *   Press return
 *   You should see a screen that says “localuser”, and your desktop screen will automatically open

 If you have set a password that you’ve forgotten, you’ll need to ask your technical contact to reset it for you.
-If you’re not sure who that is, please ask the person or school that gave you the laptop or tablet.
+If you’re not sure who that is, ask the person or school that gave you the laptop or tablet.

 ![Screenshot of the login screen](/devices/getting-started-with-your-microsoft-windows-device3.png)